Pytal/deploy-env/README.md

 ...
 ```

-You can also make an `.env-cmdrc.json` file with the following format:
+You can also make a `.env-cmdrc.json` file with the following format:
 ``` jsonc
 {
   "development": {